bwalsh/mafreader/README.md

 Issues
 ======

-* mafreader calls CIViC for each variant in the MAF file.
+* MAFReader calls CIViC for each variant in the MAF file.
 An optimization would be to modify CIViC to accept a batch of entrez_ids to match on.

-* mafreader does not cache any reponses from CIViC.
-An optimization would be for mafreader to cache responses and leverage the ETag header CIViC provides.
+* MAFReader does not cache any reponses from CIViC.
+An optimization would be for MAFReader to cache responses and leverage the ETag header CIViC provides.

-* mafreader does not populate CIViC with any information if it encounters a "no find".
+* MAFReader does not populate CIViC with any information if it encounters a "no find".